Subscribe to What’s Up Newp’s daily newsletter

 And Still Save Money!

 We are all concerned with saving money, however simply reducing your coverage or dropping important coverages altogether can leave you dangerously under-insured in the event of disaster.
-Following are the five biggest auto, home, flood and renters insurance mistakes consumers can make, along with suggestions to avert those pitfalls while still saving money:
+Considering jacksonville auto insurance and other insurance agents, following are the five biggest auto, home, flood and renters insurance mistakes consumers can make, along with suggestions to avert those pitfalls while still saving money:

 1. Insuring a home for its real estate value rather than for the cost of rebuilding.
 When real estate prices go down, some homeowners may think they can reduce the amount of insurance on their home.
 But, insurance is designed to cover the cost of rebuilding, not the sales price of the home.
 Make sure that you have enough coverage to completely rebuild your home and replace your belongings.